planariangames/mettlecore/METTLE_Core_SRD_Characters.md

 ### MOTIVE

 An interesting character is fueled by an overarching goal that drives their actions and keeps them going even when things seem hopeless.
 Those with a high MOTIVE are alert and focused.
-This forms the pool for most untrained mental Checks, keeps them up at negative Mettle, and defends against the wiles of stealthy or manipulative foes.
+This forms the pool for most untrained mental Checks, sharpens their aim for ranged attacks, and defends against the wiles of stealthy or manipulative foes.
 A strong motive may be unhealthy for a normal person, but adventurers often harbor overwhelming drives and passions.
 If the MOTIVE is ever fulfilled, they may retire or take on a new mission in life.

 **<u>Example Descriptors</u>:** *Avenge my master, bring justice to the oppressed, consume great quantities, escape from the oubliette, kill